oskccy/oskccy/README.md

 <a href="https://www.linkedin.com/in/oscar-sharaz/">my linkedin<a/>
 <br>
 <br>
-I have almost two years of paid experience hacking in remote and on-site agile engineering teams, from smaller startups to large engineering firms, working and deploying closed-source production level code along side various engineers, data scientists, BA's, PM's and much more.
+I have almost two years of paid experience hacking in remote and on-site agile engineering teams, from smaller startups to large engineering firms, working and deploying closed-source production level code along side various engineers, data scientists, BA's, PM's and more.
 <br>
 <br>